build-on-aws/building-apache-kafka-connectors/README.md

 Copy one of the endpoints mapped to the item `bootstrap-server`.

-You can check if it is producing data to Kafka topics by running the following commands:

 6. Check if the connector is writing data to the topics.

 ```bash